cloudogu/gitops-build-lib/README.md

 ```

 ```
 gitopsTool:            'ARGO' // Name of the gitops tool.
-Currently supporting 'FLUX' (for now only fluxV1) and 'ARGO' (for now supporting only helm charts from git repos)
+Currently supporting 'FLUX' (for now only fluxV1) and 'ARGO'
 ```

 and some optional parameters (below are the defaults) for the configuration of the dependency to the ces-build-lib or the default name for the git branch: